pwmt/zathura/zathurarc.5.rst

 show-scrollbars
 ^^^^^^^^^^^^^^^
-Defines if both the horizontal and vertical scrollbars should be shown or not
+Defines if both the horizontal and vertical scrollbars should be shown or not.
+Deprecated, use 'guioptions' instead.

 * Value type: Boolean
 * Default value: false

 show-h-scrollbar
 ^^^^^^^^^^^^^^^^
-Defines whether to show/hide the horizontal scrollbar
+Defines whether to show/hide the horizontal scrollbar.
+Deprecated, use 'guioptions' instead.

 * Value type: Boolean
 * Default value: false

 show-v-scrollbar
 ^^^^^^^^^^^^^^^^
-Defines whether to show/hide the vertical scrollbar
+Defines whether to show/hide the vertical scrollbar.
+Deprecated, use 'guioptions' instead.

 * Value type: Boolean
 * Default value: false